- About the High Commission

 On 15 October 2014, the Australian High Commission, in partnership with the University of Pretoria, had the honour of launching a new photographic exhibition titled; "Celebrating Twenty Years of Democracy: Australia's contribution to the New South Africa".
 The launch was dedicated to Australia's late High Commissioner to South Africa, HE Mr Graeme Wilson.

-The exhibition highlights Australia's strong support for the anti-apartheid movement, as well as the breadth and depth of bilateral relations in the post-1994 democratic era.
+The exhibition highlighted Australia's strong support for the anti-apartheid movement, as well as the breadth and depth of bilateral relations in the post-1994 democratic era.

 Minister in the Presidency Responsible for Women, the Hon Susan Shabangu, spoke warmly of the relations South Africa and Australia at the launch.
 Talk 702 Radio Talk Show Host John Robbie also paid tribute to the late Graeme Wilson.

-The exhibition is on show at the University of Pretoria's Edoardo Villa Museum until 14 November.
+The exhibition was on show at the University of Pretoria's Edoardo Villa Museum until 14 November.
 The exhibition will be on display at the Artscape Theatre in Cape Town from 28 November to early February 2015.

 Edoardo Villa Museum, University of Pretoria